GCoiffier/mouette/docs/index.md

 print(mesh.faces[2])
 M.mesh.save(mesh,"path/to/export/mesh.obj")
 ```

+#### Define quantities over meshes and work with it

-It is possible to define any quantity
+It is possible to define any quantity on mesh elements

 ```python
 my_v_attribute = mesh.vertices.create_attribute("my_attribute", float) # an attribute storing one floating-point number per vertex